The Tennessee Aquarium is dedicated to providing an inclusive environment in which all of our guests are welcomed, respected and valued.

 Connect & Engage

 We are committed to providing opportunities for local communities to experience our mission in action.
-Connect & Engage allows area non-profits to share the Aquarium experience with the people they serve.
+The Connect & Engage program provides a limited number of complimentary or discounted group admission to eligible non-profits, empowering organizations to share the Aquarium experience with the people they serve.